New Canaan Library

 Untitled-1 Untitled-1

 “The library is an anchor institution for the town – an inclusive, welcoming place, which builds the strength and resilience of our community.”
-Lisa Oldham, Executive Director
+Lisa Oldham, Former Executive Director

 Untitled-1 Untitled-1